Providing Quality Service to Customers

 Daiwa Securities aims to build customer satisfaction through quality services, built on understanding customer needs quickly and proposing the best solutions for each customer.
 We consider providing faithful and appropriate explanations to be paramount.
 A principle of Japan's Financial Instruments and Exchange Act prohibits "solicitation that is improper in light of a customer's knowledge, experience, financial situation and objectives."
 Daiwa Securities' approach is rooted in this principle.
 As a part of our hospitality-based service, when promoting our financial products we strive to provide explanations and post-sale follow-up that exceed the legal requirements.
 We have also agreed with the purport of the "Principles for Customer-Oriented Business Conduct" announced by the Financial Services Agency in March 2017 and expressed our adoption of the principles, while drawing up and announcing our "Basic Policy on Customer-first Operations."

-Moreover, to further improve our services and the quality of our response, we are continuing to conduct customer service surveys.
-We survey customers regarding their degree of satisfaction with our services and response, and solicit their feedback and requests.
-Based on the survey results, since FY2017 we have been strengthening our initiatives to improve the quality of post-sale follow-up and enhance the convenience of e-mail services.
+Moreover, to further improve our services and the quality of our sales approach, we are continuing to conduct customer service surveys.
+We survey customers regarding their degree of satisfaction with our services and sales approach, and solicit their feedback and requests.
+Based on the survey results, we have been strengthening our initiatives to improve the quality of consulting and enhance the convenience of services.

 Basic Policy on Customer-first Operations